Katie Wilding is an Executive Director - Program Director at DBS Bank, HK.

 What advice would you give to leaders in trying to create a more diverse and inclusive environment?

 A lot of organisations talk a good game, both with the media and their staff, but they don’t always walk the talk.
-Therefore, it is important to be authentic and action what you say, so that it gets embedded in the culture and ultimately helps create a sustainable change.Posted about 4 years ago
+Therefore, it is important to be authentic and action what you say, so that it gets embedded in the culture and ultimately helps create a sustainable change.Posted over 4 years ago